-- (26) The participating States consider that control and reduction of nitrogen oxide emissions, or their transboundary fluxes, deserve high priority in their pollution abatement programmes.
-They welcome the elaboration and adoption of the Protocol on Control of Nitrogen Oxide Emissions. - (27) Furthermore, they recognize the need to develop, within the framework of the Convention, arrangements to reduce emissions of other relevant air pollutants such as hydrocarbons and those producing photochemical oxidants.
-They will strengthen their co-operation accordingly, including by collecting and processing the necessary information. - The participating States agree to strengthen and develop the co-operative programme for the Monitoring and Evaluation of the Long-Range Transmission of Air Pollutants in Europe (EMEP), inter alia through extending and improving the system of monitoring stations, providing EMEP with the necessary information regarding emissions of pollutants, further developing comparable methods of measurement, and expanding coverage to include other relevant air pollutants, in particular nitrogen oxides, hydrocarbons and photochemical oxidants.
-They also recommend that those countries which have not yet done so should become parties to the Protocol on the Long-Term Financing of EMEP. - (29) The participating States will make every effort to become parties, as soon as possible, to the Vienna Convention for the Protection of the Ozone Layer and to the Montreal Protocol on Substances that Deplete the Ozone Layer.
-Further, they will foster national action and international co-operation on the control and reduction of the emission of ozone-depleting substances. - (30) The participating States agree that further national and international research efforts should be made regarding the global warming phenomenon, and the role played therein by emissions of carbon dioxide and trace gases, in order to provide a scientific basis for mitigative action. - In order to protect and improve freshwater resources and to reduce significantly the pollution of seas and costal areas, transboundary watercourses and international lakes from all sources of pollution, the participating States will develop and intensify national efforts as well as bilateral and multilateral co-operation.
+26. The participating States consider that control and reduction of nitrogen oxide emissions, or their transboundary fluxes, deserve high priority in their pollution abatement programmes.
+They welcome the emissions.

+27. They recognize the need to develop, within the framework of the Convention, arrangements to reduce emissions of other relevant air pollutants such as hydrocarbons and those producing photochemical oxidants.
+They will strengthen their co-operation accordingly, including by collecting and processing the necessary information.

+elaboration and adoption of a protocol on control of nitrogen oxide

+28. The participating States agree to strengthen and develop the Cooperative Programme for the Monitoring and Evaluation of the Long-Range Transmission of Air Pollutants in Europe (EMEP), inter alia through extending and improving the system of monitoring stations, providing EMEP with the necessary information regarding emissions of pollutants, furthering developing comparable methods of measurement, and expanding coverage to include other relevant air pollutants, in particular nitrogen oxides, hydrocarbons and photochemical oxidants.
+They also recommend that those countries which have not yet done so should become parties to the Protocol on the Long-Term Financing of EMEP.

+29. The participating States will make every effort to become parties, as soon as possible, to the Vienna Convention for the Protection of the Ozone Layer and to the Montreal Protocol on Substances that Deplete the Ozone Layer.
+Further, they will foster national action and international co-operation on the control and reduction of the emission of ozone-depleting substances.

+30. The participating States agree that further national and international research efforts should be made regarding the global warming phenomenon, and the role played therein by emissions of carbon dioxide and trace gases in order to provide a scientific basis for mitigative action.

+31. In order to protect and improve freshwater resources and to reduce significantly the pollution of seas and coastal areas, transboundary watercourses and international lakes from all sources of pollution, the participating States will develop and intensify national efforts as well as bilateral and multilateral co-operation.
 They recommend the elaboration of a framework convention or specific conventions to improve the protection of transboundary watercourses and international lakes.
 They will reduce significantly discharges of toxic, persistent and potentially hazardous substances.
-Furthermore, they will devote special attention to the development of appropriate alternatives to sea disposal in order to decrease progressively and substantially the dumping of harmful wastes and the incineration of noxious liquid wastes at sea, with a view to the early termination of such methods. - (32) The participating States recognize the need to improve international co-operation on the transboundary movement of hazardous wastes.
-Taking into account the valuable work done in other international fora, they will encourage the elaboration of international agreements, including a global convention on the control of transboundary movements of hazardous wastes. - (33) The participating States will seek closer co-operation and greater exchange of information on the problems associated with potentially hazardous chemicals, including assessment of the risks to health and the environment.
-They will explore possibilities for closer harmonization of their legislation and regulations on the handling of these chemicals. - The participating States will strengthen international co-operation on natural resources and flora and fauna.
-They will promote early accession to, and effective implementation of, relevant agreements.
-They will also develop further effective measures to combat soil degradation and to protect flora, fauna and their habitats on the basis of the Declaration on this subject adopted by the ECE.
-They will intensify their exchanges of views and experience on ways and means of achieving a more rational use of natural resources.
+Furthermore, they will devote special attention to the development of appropriate alternatives to sea disposal in order to decrease progressively and substantially the dumping of harmful wastes and the incineration of noxious liquid wastes at sea, with a view to the early termination of such methods.

+- 32. The participating States recognize the need to improve international co-operation on the transboundary movement of hazardous wastes.
+Taking into account the valuable work done in other international fora, they will encourage the elaboration of international agreements, including a global convention on the control of transboundary movements of hazardous wastes. - 33.
+The participating States will seek closer co-operation and greater exchange of information on the problems associated with potentially hazardous chemicals, including assessment of the risks to health and the environment.
+They will explore possibilities for closer harmonization of their legislation and regulations on the handling of these chemicals.